-4. Consider an SAS certification
+4. Consider a SAS Certification

 Once you have a sound understanding of the basics, it’s time to explore advanced topics.
 While freely-available resources will help you get started with SAS, formal training is indispensable for those looking to build a career in the field.
 SAS certification courses include hands-on practice with live industry projects and give you the experience you need to enter the industry.

-Inferential statistics, logistic regression, clustering and segmentation, decision trees, PROC IML, PROC SQL are all powerful techniques that lie within the ambit of SAS, and there is no better way to gain a working knowledge of these tools than to enroll in an SAS certification training program.
+Inferential statistics, logistic regression, clustering and segmentation, decision trees, PROC IML, PROC SQL are all powerful techniques that lie within the ambit of SAS, and there is no better way to gain a working knowledge of these tools than to enroll in a SAS certification training program.

 The following are a few SAS certification courses for learners: